Satisfiability Thresholds for Regular Occupation Problems

-\end{alphaenumerate} \end{theorem} We prove Theorem~\ref{contraction_coefficient_k_equals_4} using the second moment method for $Z$ and the small subgraph conditioning method to boost the probability asymptotically to one below the threshold $d^*$.
-However, an important question remains at this point, namely what happens when $k > 4$ or $r > 2$.

-Our second main result in this paper addresses the behavior for $k>4$, which can be directly extended to $r>2$.
-In particular, a main technical contribution in proving Theorem~\ref{contraction_coefficient_k_equals_4} is the optimization of a certain multivariate function that appears in the computation of the second moment, which encodes the interplay between the ``similarity'' of various assignments and the change in the corresponding probability of being satisfying that they induce.
-A similar but more complex function appears in the computation of the second moment for $k>4$, but there we are unfortunately not able to pin down the maximizer.
-However, apart from that, we discover a surprising connection between this optimization problem and a seemingly unrelated fundamental problem in information theory.
-In particular, we find that the optimization problem is equivalent to developing a so-called \emph{strong data processing inequality (SDPI)}, which, roughly speaking, encodes the minimum amount of loss in the process of communication through a noisy channel.
-Such inequalities are of particular importance in the analysis of noisy channels.
+\end{theorem} We provide a self-contained proof for Theorem~\ref{theorem_satisfiability_threshold} using the first and second moment method with small subgraph conditioning for $Z$.
+In particular, a main technical contribution in proving Theorem~\ref{theorem_satisfiability_threshold} is the optimization of a certain multivariate function that appears in the computation of the second moment, which encodes the interplay between the ``similarity'' of various assignments and the change in the corresponding probability of being satisfying that they induce.
+A direct corollary of this optimization step at the threshold $d^*$ is the confirmation of the conjecture by the authors in \cite{panagiotou2019}.
+Among other things, at the core of our contribution we take a novel and rather different approach to tackle the optimization, inspired by \cite{robalewska1996} and \cite{yedidia2001} as well as other works relating the fixed points of belief propagation to the stationary points of the bethe free entropy, respectively to the computation of the annealed free entropy density; see Section~\ref{s_second_moment_optimization} for details.
+Finally, we show that $d^*$ is not an integer in Lemma \ref{lem_satthresh_basics} below, so as opposed to the case $r=1$ \cite{moore2016}, for $r=2$ there is no need for a dedicated analysis at criticality.

-We postpone the formal definitions and more relevant background to the next section.
-Further, we show that our anticipated forms of the corresponding SDPIs directly yield the locations of the global extrema required for our satisfiability threshold proof and thereby imply the following theorem based on Conjecture \ref{conjecture}. \begin{theorem}[$2$-in-$k$ Occupation Satisfiability Threshold] Assume that Conjecture \ref{conjecture} is true.
-Then Theorem \ref{contraction_coefficient_k_equals_4} holds for any $k\in\mathbb Z_{>3}$. \end{theorem} We are confident that this surprising connection does not only apply to $2$-in-$k$ occupation problems, but to all $r$-in-$k$ occupation problems and we believe that it also extends to other classes of random CSPs.
-Hence, this bridge facilitates the combination of the methods that have been devised in information theory and the study of random graphs, ultimately relating the second moment method to the hypercontractivity ribbon.